mttmantovani/thesis-pandoc-markdown/source/appendix.md

 We describe here the nonlinear operators $\mathcal{G}(\Delta_0, n)$ and
-$\mathcal{F}(\Delta_0, n)$ appearing in the effective Hamiltonian (@eq:jjcavity:heff) of the JJ-resonator system described in Chapter {@jjcavity}.
+$\mathcal{F}(\Delta_0, n)$ appearing in the effective Hamiltonian (@eq:jjcavity:heff) of the JJ-resonator system described in Ch. @sec:jjcavity.
 They are defined by the relations:
 \begin{align}
 \mathcal{G}(\Delta_0, n) n &= \sum_{p=1}^{\infty} \frac{4p}{p^2 - 1} [A_p,